ExpressGateway/express-gateway.io/docs/configuration/system.config.yml/db.md

 ```

 ### Redis database:

 - Persistant way of storing data
 - Requires Redis running
-    - It should be used in production scenarious
+- It should be used in production scenarios

 ```yml
 db: